patitalabs/agile-metrics-tools/README.md

 And pushes it to ElasticSearch so that it can be further analyzed in order to find patterns.

-Inspired by `Agile metrics in action` book and https://github.com/cwhd/measurementor project
+Inspired by `Agile Metrics in Action` book and https://github.com/cwhd/measurementor project

 ### Env conigurations
 ````